Microscopic dynamics and Bose-Einstein condensation in liquid helium: Results and discussion

 This gives ${\bf v}_s={\bf c}_i+{\bf u}$ and the net velocity of dissipationless flow of each transit subset ${\bf v}_s={\bf u}$.
 Experimentally, $v_s$ is limited by vortices \cite{pinesnoz,pitaevs}.
 If ${\bf u}=-{\bf c_i}$ and an atom is stationary, the single-transit wavefunction becomes a constant and is removed from the BECFE.
 This makes an interesting connection to the macroscopic Landau criterion for the critical velocity set by $c$ \cite{landaustat,pinesnoz}.

-We make two remarks related to how the proposed picture is related to previous work.
-First, the transits do not contribute to thermodynamic properties because $\exp(-E_t/T)$ in the partition function and its derivatives are negligibly small around 1 K. The weight of transits in the thermal Bose distribution $n_p$ is close to zero.
-Recall that transits are athermal: the transit energy comes from the zero-point oscillatory motion in a quasi-equilibrium cage.
-As the cage opens up, the oscillating atom becomes the transit undergoing a translational motion between two neighbouring positions (see discussion after Eq. \eqref{moment}).
+We make three remarks related to how the proposed picture is related to previous work.
+First, the transits do not contribute to the liquid specific heat or other derivatives of thermodynamic potentials because $\exp(-E_t/T)$ in the partition function and its derivatives are negligibly small around 1 K. Recall that transits are athermal and that the transit energy comes from the zero-point oscillatory motion in a quasi-equilibrium cage: as the cage opens up, the oscillating atom becomes the transit undergoing a translational (e.g. tunneling) motion between two neighbouring positions (see discussion after Eq. \eqref{moment}).
 Low-temperature thermodynamic properties of liquid helium are instead related to low-frequency phonons.
-As discussed by Landau and Migdal, this gives the specific heat $c_v\propto T^3$ \cite{landaumigdal}, in agreement with experiments \cite{greywall}.
-The anomaly of $c_v$ at $T_\lambda$ is interpreted as being due to the increasing size of permutation polygons corresponding to atomic exchanges \cite{feynman} (this picture does not consider BEC at $p=0$), consistent with path-integral Monte Carlo (PIMC) simulations \cite{ceperley}.
-These permutations are enabled by mobile transits discussed here.
+This gives the specific heat $c_v\propto T^3$ \cite{landaumigdal}, in agreement with experiments \cite{greywall}.
+The anomaly of $c_v$ at $T_\lambda$ was interpreted as being due to the increasing size of permutation polygons corresponding to atomic exchanges \cite{feynman} (this picture does not consider BEC at $p=0$).

+Second, the proposed picture addresses the issue related to BEC in the $p=0$ state in liquid helium raised early by Landau: the exchange of momentum between the immobile atoms in the state $p=0$ and excited mobile ones would result in friction, precluding superfluidity \cite{landaumigdal}.
+This is not an issue in our picture where transits accumulate in their natural high-energy mobile states.